-As the architect leading Support Legal’s knowledge team, Hannah is committed to ensuring that Support Legal's consultants and clients are empowered to maximise their performance and deliver results.
+As the architect leading Support Legal’s knowledge team, Hannah ensures that Support Legal's consultants and clients are empowered to maximise their performance and deliver results.
 Her work helps clients navigate the essential legal and regulatory requirements for their businesses to launch, grow and succeed.

 Hannah is admitted as a Barrister and Solicitor of the High Court of New Zealand.
 She holds Bachelor’s degrees in Commerce (Management and Finance) and Laws from the University of Otago, Dunedin.